open-telemetry/opentelemetry.io/content/en/docs/languages/java/configuration.md

 The following sections describe the available SPIs.
 Each SPI section includes:

-- A brief description, including link to javadoc type reference.
+- A brief description, including link to Javadoc type reference.
 - A table of available built-in and `opentelemetry-java-contrib` implementations.
 - A simple demonstration of a custom implementation.